siderolabs/talos/website/content/v1.1/guides/storage.md

 [Ceph](https://ceph.io) is the grandfather of open source storage clusters.
 It is big, has a lot of pieces, and will do just about anything.
 It scales better than almost any other system out there, open source or proprietary, being able to easily add and remove storage over time with no downtime, safely and easily.
-It comes bundled with RadosGW, an S3-compatible object store.
-It comes with CephFS, a NFS-like clustered filesystem.
-And of course, it comes with RBD, a block storage system.
+It comes bundled with RadosGW, an S3-compatible object store; CephFS, a NFS-like clustered filesystem; and RBD, a block storage system.

 With the help of [Rook](https://rook.io), the vast majority of the complexity of Ceph is hidden away by a very robust operator, allowing you to control almost everything about your Ceph cluster from fairly simple Kubernetes CRDs.